developer-zebra/developer-zebra-site/src/ppc/1-0/guide/setup/index.md

 ---
 ## Overview

 PowerPrecision Console (PPC) server runs on a Windows-based server or desktop.
 The PPC client runs on supported Zebra devices.
-This section provides instructions for install and setup on both components.
+This section provides instructions for install and setup for both components.

 See [System Requirements](../about/#systemrequirements).

 > Important: An SSL Certificate is required from a third party certificate authority (CA), such as Verisign or Thawte.
 Any self-signed certificate or one issued by a non-third party CA will not work.
+The .pfx certificate must contain the complete certificate chain, including intermediate certificates.

 ##Server Install & Setup
-After server installation, further network setup is required to allow communication between the server and devices via DNS and firewall.
+After server installation, further network and certificate setup is required to allow communication between the server and devices via DNS and firewall.
 Instructions for server installation and setup:

 1. **Server Installation.** Double-click on the .EXE and follow the steps to complete installation.